TY-Cheng/n225-open-gap-tail/docs/paper_plan.md

 ## EVT Feasibility and Protocol

 EVT claims are conditional on the target-data audit.
 POT-GPD is fitted only on training-window downside exceedances, with losses defined as `L_t = -gap_t`.
+The primary threshold-selection criterion is mean-excess linearity together with GPD shape and scale stability above the threshold.
 The threshold grid, exceedance count, mean-excess behavior, tail-index estimates, and shape/scale stability must be reported before VaR/ES claims at extreme levels are made.

+Automated threshold checks, such as Danielsson-style double-bootstrap or Beirlant-Goegebeur style sequential diagnostics, are optional robustness tools.
+Threshold sensitivity is required: the main VaR/ES table should be accompanied by a robustness table or figure showing nearby threshold choices.
 The default rolling-window gate is a minimum of 30 training-window exceedances before reporting EVT-based ES from that window.
 If the audit shows that exceedance counts are too thin, EVT results should be restricted to less extreme tail levels, pooled/expanding windows, or diagnostic discussion.
 No 0.1% VaR/ES or extreme-tail superiority claim should be made without sufficient exceedances and rolling out-of-sample diagnostics.

 ## Evaluation Strategy